Ovid/zen-of-test-suites/README.md

 ### Much of the testing code is duplicated

-We're aghast that that people routinely cut-n-paste their application code, but we don't even notice when people do this in their test code.
+We're aghast that people routinely cut-n-paste their application code, but we don't even notice when people do this in their test code.
 More than once I've worked on a test suite with a significant logic change and I've had to find this duplicated code and either change it many places or try to